yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 [XDSD](http://www.xdsd.org).

-The first one, in three months, produced 59k new lines and removed 29k in changes in the `master` branch, which in totals 88k lines of code.
+The first one, in three months, produced 59k new lines and removed 29k in changes in the `master` branch, which totals 88k lines of code.
 The project resulted in about 10,000 man hours to produce these lines (20 programmers, three months, 170 working hours per month) &mdash; which equates to about $350k.
 Therefore, the project cost a whopping